HumanToneHumanTone

 AI detection is an arms race.
 As detectors improve, humanization tools adapt.
 Here's what we're seeing:

 The fundamental challenge remains: detection relies on statistics, not understanding.
-Any text that has natural statistical properties β high perplexity, high burstiness, varied patterns β will pass detection, regardless of how it was created.
+Natural statistical properties can affect a score, but no writing profile guarantees a detector result, regardless of how the text was created.

 Conclusion

 AI detectors work by analyzing statistical patterns: perplexity, burstiness, and linguistic fingerprints.
 They're useful tools, but they're not infallible.
-Understanding how they work gives you the knowledge to produce text that reads as genuinely human.
+Understanding how they work helps you edit for readability without treating a score as proof of authorship.

 *Last updated: March 2026*